Skip to content

 plugin.purgeCache(); // Clear all cached blocks

-plugin.getTotalRowCount(); // Get server-reported total row count
+plugin.getTotalNodeCount(); // Get server-reported total node count

 plugin.getLoadedBlockCount(); // Number of blocks currently cached